apanvalkar/maximos3integration/README.md

 S3AttachmentStorage class is called whenever an attachment is added, viewed or removed.

 This class is tasked with adding attachments and serving them from S3 bucket.

+Disclaimer - If you decide to use this, it is your responsibility to understand and implement it correctly.